DCgov/open-source-guidelines/github_guidelines.md

 ### Scenario 2: I want to publish an existing DC Government project to GitHub

-- I have removed all private keys, tokens, passwords, and other authentication information.
+- I have removed all personally identifiable information (PII), private keys, tokens, passwords, and other authentication information.
-- I have removed all personally identifiable information (PII).
+  - Use [Clouseau](https://github.com/cfpb/clouseau) to scan the source code.
-- I have determined that the license(s) and contract(s) governing the project's contents permit their public release.
+- I have determined that the license(s) and contract(s) governing the project's contents permit their public release and that there are no licensing conflicts.
+- I have included a README with a clear project description.
+If applicable, these include installation instructions that have been tested on a clean machine.
+- Multiple contributors have reviewed the projects content.
 - I have sent an email to opensource@dc.gov, laying out the repository's proposed content and received confirmation.

 ### Scenario 3: I want to push or pull commits to an existing DCgov GitHub repository